zachmccabe/zachmccabe.github.io/_travel/dumb-questions.md

 >
 > Geert Hofstede et al., "Intercultural Encounters," in Cultures and Organizations: software of the mind.
 (New York: McGraw Hill, 2010), 394.

 Although it took me a few years' worth of awkward conversations after moving back to the US, eventually I did learn that American's reputation for valuing blunt talk holds true.
 Questions delivered this way generally work well, too.
-(Maybe skewing a bit to business talk.
+(Maybe skewing a bit to business talk?
 Well-represented between both men and women.
-But then, I look like a straight, white dude and speak with an American accent.
+But then, I am a white dude and speak with an American accent.
 N=1.)

 For example, in North America and parts of Western Europe people have expectations about direct talk: